codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 	max-width="65%"
 %}

-The exact format of the full image name depends on the type of registry you use.
-Codefresh uses the domain prefix of each image to understand which integration it will use, and then take care of all `docker login` and `docker pull` commands on its own behind the scenes.
+The exact format of the image name depends on the type of registry you use.
+Codefresh uses the domain prefix of each image to understand which integration to use, and then takes care of all `docker login` and `docker pull` commands on its own behind the scenes.

 For example, if you have connected [Azure]({{site.baseurl}}/docs/integrations/docker-registries/azure-docker-registry/){:target="\_blank"}, [AWS]({{site.baseurl}}/docs/integrations/docker-registries/amazon-ec2-container-registry/){:target="\_blank"}, and [Google]({{site.baseurl}}/docs/integrations/docker-registries/google-container-registry/){:target="\_blank"} registries, you can pull three images for each in a pipeline like this: